daniehao/dog-classification/README.md

 Author: Yijia Hao (Danie)

 ## Introduction
-This project aims to figure out a quick-way to match a human's photo to the closeast breed of dog based on CNN(conventional neural networks) and DNN(deep neural networks) models.
-I only hope to do an identify of the dog-breed identification at the beginning, but later on, I came up with this interesting idea to do a mapping with human's photo to a speicfic breed of dog in largest similarity.
+This project aims to figure out a quick way to match a human's photo to the closest breed of dog based on CNN(conventional neural networks) and DNN(deep neural networks) models.
+I only hope to do an identity of the dog-breed identification at the beginning, but later on, I came up with this interesting idea to do a mapping with human's photo to a specific breed of dog in largest similarity.
 The following steps are included in my project.
 * Step 0:
 Import dog data
 * Step: 1: